Let's talk about Outlook data files. What are they? Why would you want to compress them? When would you do such a thing?

 There are no hard and fast rules for this.
 Unless you are having problems, such as Outlook running very slow, or are in desperate need of more disk space, I would suggest you compact PST files once or twice a year.

-You now know the basics of PST (personal folder) files.
+You now know the basics of Outlook data files.
 From here you can: